projectcomet64/m64mm-docs/README.md

 # Requirements
 * Python 3
   * `sphinx`
-  * `sphinx-versioning`
+  * `sphinx-multiversion`
   * `sphinx-rtd-theme`

 # Building
 Prior to building in any way, you must have local branches for both 3.0 and 2.1.
-`sphinx-versioning` will fetch from `origin` and 2.1 should be used as reference.
+`sphinx-multiversion` will fetch from `origin` and 2.1 should be used as reference.

-The `make.bat` file will build on Windows with the following syntax:
-* `make html version`
-  * `version`: M64MM version number.
-Can be 2 for 2.1 or 3 for 3.0.
+Use `sphinx-multiversion build docs build/html` to build the versioned variants of the documentation, including the version selector link.

+Use `sphinx-build build docs build/html` to build the currently checked out version.